 - silicone spatula or scraper

 - Rinse chickpeas in cold water, removing any discolored pieces.
-Place chickpeas in a large bowl, cover with water and stir in 1 tsp baking soda.
+Place chickpeas in a large bowl, cover with water and stir in 1 teaspoon baking soda.
 Leave on kitchen counter and allow to soak for 8 hrs. or overnight.

 - After chickpeas have soaked, pour off water and transfer to a 5 qt. pot or larger.